yongxin-guo/econ1-questionnaire-analysis/21-Economics-1-Students--Feedbacks-Analysis.md

     ##   <dbl> <dbl>
     ## 1 0.719 0.842

-We are 75% confident to say that amongth the current Economics 1 students, the proportion of students, who feel their experience at School of Economics is not worse than other schools, is roughly between 72% and 84%.
+We are 75% confident to say that among the current Economics 1 students, the proportion of students, who feel their experience at School of Economics is not worse than other schools, is roughly between 72% and 84%.

 ``` r
 econ1_3 <- econ1 %>%